Adel St John The Baptist

 As of Wednesday 13th September, you should have received your invitation to log on to ‘Tapestry’.
 This will be where you can see your child’s individual learning and progress recorded.
 Further information will be on our class page on the school website as well as weekly blog updates about our whole class learning and experiences.

-Our email addresses are given below.
+You can also email us and our email addresses are given below.
 Please be aware that we may not be able to check these when we are teaching the children but we will aim to get back to you as soon as we can.

 anna.griffin@adel-st-john.leeds.sch.uk